TheBATeam/BATBOX.EXE-Vs-FN.DLL/README.md

 # BATBOX.EXE-Vs-FN.DLL
-Here, we’re talking about some **pre-existing**, simple but awesome **batch plugins**.
+In this article, we’re talking about some **pre-existing**, simple but awesome **batch plugins**.
 (BATBOX.EXE VS FN.DLL).
 Both are best in own places.
 But today, we are looking at the fact of which one is better.

 # ANALYSIS OF BOTH PLUGINS
 Here, we have selected some **parameters**.
 According to which we’ll decide which one is better.
 So, below we are going to make a table type layout so it will be easier for you to understand things.